-Karla K. Lance
+Karla K. Lance (final arrangements)

 Karla K. Lance, 67, of Mt.
 Pleasant, IA, passed away unexpectedly on Wednesday, November 28, 2018, at her home.

 The family will greet friends at a reception, on Sunday, December 2, 2018, from 2:00 to 5:00 p.m., at the Mt.
 Pleasant Golf and Country Club.
 A memorial service will be held at 10:30 a.m., on Monday, December 3, 2018, at First United Methodist Church, with the Rev. Deborah Stowers officiating.
 Gifts of love and friendship may be given to Mt.
-Pleasant Community School District to be used for the library at Lincoln Elementary.
+Pleasant Community School Foundation to be used for the library at Lincoln Elementary.
 Olson~Powell Memorial Chapel of Mt.
 Pleasant is assisting the family.
 On-line condolences may be directed to www.olsonpowell.com.

 Born September 3, 1951, in Washington, IA, Karla Kay was the daughter of Phillip and Marjorie (Faulkner) Kneen.
 She was a 1969 graduate of Washington High School and a 1973 graduate of University of Northern Iowa with a degree in elementary education.
 On November 26, 1977, Karla was united in marriage to John Harris Lance in Washington.